This is Don's "Whom We Might Be" Story

 Charles Darwin's concepts about the evolution of humans & an improved view of all life from Richard Dawkins; details are shared below

-(who sadly remains unknowable, other than with my speculative assessment)
+( who will sadly remain unknowable, other than with my speculative assessment )

 "The Ancestor's Tale: A Pilgrimage to the Dawn of Life"